gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 ## Generic Lambdas

 At this point, we simply reflect on normal function.
 Indeed, they are the easiest to reflect, but why stop there?
-There may be useful use case where you'd want to reflect on generic lambda.
+There may be a useful use case where you'd want to reflect on generic lambda.
 Imagine you're in a situation where the user gives you a lambda, and a partial set of arguments.
 Let's say you have a function that gives you a value of any type called `magic_val<T>()`, and you have to call the lambda function.
 To do that, you'll have to inspect the parameters of the lambda to know the type of the missing parameter from the user provided set.

 Here's an example of usage: